Author: Chelsea Haramia

 1Thomson, Judith Jarvis.
 “A Defense of Abortion” in Philosophy and Public Affairs 1:1 (Autumn 1971): 47–66.
 Certainly, previous authors had addressed applied-ethics issues, but typically as part of larger works that focus on ethics in general, on social and political philosophy, or on normative ethics.
 See, e.g.: Kant, Immanuel.
 1999.
 Practical Philosophy.
 Tr.
 Mary J. Gregor and Allen W. Wood.
 Cambridge, UK: Cambridge University Press; Bentham, Jeremy.
 1982.
 An Introduction to the Principles of Morals and Legislation.
 Ed.
 J. H. Burns and H. L. A. Hart.
 London: Methuen.
 Notice that our examples of applied-ethics questions in the following paragraph are typically focused on present-day worries, which would be mostly unfamiliar to pre-20th Century writers.

 10See, for example: Boonin, David.
 A Defense of Abortion.
 Cambridge: Cambridge University Press (2003).

 11See, for example: Nussbaum, Martha.
 Sex and Social Justice, Oxford: Oxford University Press (1999).

 About the Author

-Chelsea is a doctoral student at the University of Colorado at Boulder.
-She has an M.A. in Philosophy from CU Boulder, a graduate certificate in Gender and Women’s Studies from CU Boulder, and a B.A. in Philosophy from the University of Illinois at Chicago.
-She is currently interested in metaethics, population and procreation ethics, environmental ethics, animal ethics, and feminist philosophy.
-She also spends a lot of time trying (in vain) to get her dog and cats to cuddle with each other.
+Chelsea is an assistant professor of philosophy at Spring Hill College.
+She has a Ph.D. in philosophy from CU Boulder, a graduate certificate in gender and women’s studies from CU Boulder, and a B.A. in philosophy from the University of Illinois at Chicago.
+She is currently interested in metaethics, population and procreation ethics, environmental ethics, bioethics, and feminist philosophy.
+She once did sixteen back flips in a row, but these days she mostly practices mental gymnastics.
 Website: https://sites.google.com/site/chelseaharamia